-This series of five videos — available in English, Mandarin and Punjabi — teaches British Columbians about human rights in BC and Canada.
+This series of five videos teaches British Columbians about human rights in BC and Canada.
 Discrimination occurs when someone treats you differently based on your personal characteristics.
 In the videos, workshop participants get answers to their questions about discrimination and learn more about their human rights.

-Let’s Go to Court is a DVD resource for Victim Service Workers and other professionals who are trained to help child witnesses (aged 8-12) get ready to go to court.
+Let’s Go to Court is a video resource for Victim Service Workers and other professionals who are trained to help child witnesses (aged 8-12) get ready to go to court.
 If children are well supported through the process and receive age-appropriate information, their experience is likely to be less stressful and more positive.
-An informational booklet accompanies the DVD.

 When young people testify in court, they may feel like they don’t have many choices when, in reality, they do.
 CourtChoices.ca uses animated videos to teach youth about the choices they have when testifying as well as what happens before, during, and after testifying.